- You can add tables to a document from a Microsoft Excel spreadsheet with Typefi Writer 8.3 or later.

-Note: Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting from Word/Excel to Content XML.
+NOTE Hidden rows and columns, formulas and conditional formatting rules are preserved in the embedded spreadsheet but are omitted when converting from Word/Excel to Content XML (CXML).

-To make changes to the number of header and footer rows, preferred width or other formatting options, do the following:
+To make changes to the number of header and footer rows, preferred width or other formatting options:

 - Double-click the Typefi Table tag.

 - Make your changes, and then click OK.

-Excel data can be quickly formatted using cell styles to add borders, fill the cells with color, or change the number format, which allows you to change the appearance of a number without changing the number itself.
-In Writer 8.3 or later, you can customize which formatting is preserved when publishing your data.
+Excel data can be quickly formatted using cell styles to add borders, fill the cells with colour, or change the number format, which allows you to change the appearance of a number without changing the number itself.
+In Writer 8.3 or later, you can customise which formatting is preserved when publishing your data.